 Styles and themes

 A typical scenario for using styles and themes is when you have several related dashboards and you want all the controls to have a consistent appearance from one dashboard to the next.

 Related video: Styles and Themes

-A style contains the appearance (i.e., Look) settings for a component or data visualization.
+A style contains the settings for most of the properties of a component or data visualization.
 The only exclusions are the properties tied either to the metric set or to the specific dashboard.
 Once you've saved a style, you can easily apply it to another instance of the same type of component or data visualization.

 2.1.
 Save a style